 What is IR35 and why is it in the news?

 - The off-payroll working regulations are sometimes known as IR35.
-The off-payroll working rules can apply if a worker (sometimes known as a contractor) provides their services through their own limited company or another type of intermediary to the client.
+The off-payroll working rules can apply if a worker (sometimes known as a contractor) provides their services through their own personal service limited company or another type of intermediary to the client.
 The intermediary can be in the form of an individual or the worker’s own company or the worker’s own partnership.

 - The rules make sure that workers pay broadly the same tax and National Insurance contributions as employees.
 This collection of rules is commonly referred to as IR35.
 Engagers, hirers, and end clients determine whether the off-payroll working rules apply.